-Alice Delahunty is the Head of Network Optimisation on the NGET executive team, responsible for asset management outcomes for the £12 Bn portfolio of assets, engineering and development of all capital investment schemes, as well as real time access to and control of the GB Electricity Transmission system.
+Alice was previously Head of Network Optimisation on the NGET executive team, where she was responsible for asset management outcomes for the £12 Bn portfolio of assets, engineering and development of all capital investment schemes, as well as real time access to and control of the GB Electricity Transmission system.

 Before joining National Grid, she held a variety of roles in E.ON culminating in Head of Offshore UK Wind Operations.

 Her work in renewable energy has left Alice with an understanding of how the overall landscape for generation of energy in the UK is changing, having been “involved in that change from coal and gas-fired generation to offshore wind and distributed energy,” she says.

 Alice holds a BEng in electrical and electronics engineering and a masters in management science from University College Dublin.
 Early in her career, she was an electrical test engineer before moving into R&D, focusing on low-carbon technologies.
 She spent four years in Slovakia and Germany where she used her expertise in maintenance strategy and change management to implement major local change projects.